-Through dedication, togetherness and a passion for ensuring a lasting impact on others, The Zac Galaviz Foundation began work in 2008 with a commitment of inspiring and helping others by upholding Zac Galaviz’s legacy of including, supporting, and appreciating all people while embracing his great love of music.
+Through dedication, togetherness and a passion for ensuring a lasting impact on others, The Zac Galaviz Foundation is a 501 (c)3 nonprofit organization that began work in 2008 with a commitment of inspiring and helping others by upholding Zac Galaviz’s legacy of including, supporting, and appreciating all people while embracing his great love of music.
 The ZGF is devoted to bringing awareness to Multiple Myeloma and other blood cancers through education, donor and research funding events, and by supporting local cancer patients and their families.
 The ZGF is also committed to supporting local musicians and programs by sponsoring music events and providing scholarships to encourage young people to study and appreciate music.

 Zac was diagnosed with Multiple Myeloma in 2000 when he was 21 years old.
 MM is a cancer of the white blood/plasma cells which are a crucial part of the immune system and are produced in the bone marrow.
 Due to the fundamental nature of the system affected, multiple myeloma manifests systemic symptoms that make it difficult to diagnose.
 It is generally thought to be incurable.